Last Updated on July 29, 2021 by Yuvika Iyer

 Many times you may find that your home is emitting stale air with an intolerable smell.

-Winters can be even more difficult with heated and closed rooms.
+In North America and Northern Europe, winters can be even more difficult with heated and closed rooms and trigger smoky and stale air.

 Using natural essential oils to purify air can be a natural and 100% chemical-free way to keep your loved ones safe.

-In this post, I am going to show you why you should use essential oils for purifying your indoor air.
+In this post, I am going to show you how you can use essential oils to purify your home easily and with zero side effects.

 Why Consider Essential Oils to Purify Air